 Lot's of incredibly valuable information.
 There is such a wide range of reasons why your shins may hurt and although everyones first thought is that they have shin splints it's generally not always the case.

-If you are unsure on how to train to avoid developing shin pain then feel free to get in touch with us here.
+If you are unsure on how to train to avoid developing shin pain then feel free to book in for a 2 Week Trial at TBG.

 1. Miller J, Russell Z, Clarke A. Shin Pain & Injury [Internet].
 Physio Works.
 2020 [cited 4 September 2020].
 Available from: https://physioworks.com.au/pain-injury/shin-pain/